What is psychological therapy?

 Danny has a passion for working with people who are experiencing psychological distress as a result of physical health problems (including illnesses such as lung disease, cancer, diabetes and heart disease) and specialises in this area in his NHS role.

-Danny takes a compassionate and person-centred approach to his therapeutic work and is able to draw on a range of evidence-based approaches such as Cognitive Behavioural Therapy (CBT), Cognitive Analytic Therapy (CAT), Mindfulness, Acceptance and Commitment Therapy (ACT) and psychodynamic psychotherapy.
+Danny takes a compassionate and person-centred approach to his therapeutic work and is able to draw on a range of evidence-based approaches such as Cognitive Behavioural Therapy (CBT), Compassion Focussed Therapy (CFT), Cognitive Analytic Therapy (CAT), Mindfulness, Acceptance and Commitment Therapy (ACT) and psychodynamic psychotherapy.

 What qualifications does my psychologist have?